Eastbourne Town F.C.: Eastbourne Derby

-For many years, the unofficial named Eastbourne Derby has been played between Eastbourne Town and Eastbourne United, often attracting big crowds.
+For many years, the unofficial named Eastbourne Derby has been played between the two oldest clubs in Eastbourne, Eastbourne Town and Eastbourne United, often attracting big crowds.
 The first competitive meeting between the two clubs was in 1920 in the East Sussex Challenge Cup between Eastbourne (Town) and Eastbourne Royal Engineers Old Comrades (United).
-Eastbourne won the game 2–1 in front of a crowd of 3,671 spectators at The Saffrons.
-During the 2018–19 at the Boxing Day fixture saw a record crowd in the 21st century of 856 people.
+The town team won the game 2–1 in front of a crowd of 3,671 spectators at The Saffrons.
+During the 2018–19 season, the Boxing Day fixture saw a record crowd in the 21st century of 856 people.
 The game was won by Eastbourne Town 5 goals to nil.
-Currently 36 league games and 65 cup games have been played between the two clubs.